+Thesis: for Honours Degree.
 Results of research on selected Thesis topic, written up in technical report format.
-The Thesis requires the student to survey the literature on the chosen topic, collect information and data, effectively process and document the research results and draw reasoned conclusions from them.
+Thesis requires the student to survey the literature on the chosen topic, develop an hypothesis, collect information and data, effectively process and document the research results and draw reasoned conclusions from them.